 JBL Link View

 Similar to the smaller Lenovo Smart Display, the JBL Link View has a pair of 10W speakers and an 8-inch touchscreen.
-It also has the same resolution 5-megapixel front facing camera with HD video recording.
+It also has a 5-megapixel front facing camera with HD video recording.
 JBL's interpretation is clearly different from Lenovo, with the audio-first company going with a size and shape that's not too dissimilar to products it already builds.

-LG WK9 - ThinQ Google Assistant Touch Screen Speaker
+LG WK9 ThinQ Google Assistant Touch Screen Speaker